Mohammad Jusuf: New Order

-As the leadership of the nation changed from Sukarno to Suharto, Jusuf continued on as Minister of Industry.
-It was also noteworthy that although holding a civilian post, Jusuf's military career continued on as he continued to receive promotions from this position.
+As the leadership of the nation changed from Sukarno to Suharto, Jusuf continued as Minister of Industry.
+It was also noteworthy that although holding a civilian post, Jusuf's military career continued as he continued to receive promotions from this position.

 ABRI Commander

 In April 1978, Jusuf was appointed to the position of the Commander of ABRI while concurrently taking on the position of Minister of Defense and Security.

 As Commander, Jusuf was commissioned by Suharto to start a process of integrating (Memanunggalkan) ABRI with the people.
-Jusuf would later on say that he was not sure of what this order meant, but took it to mean that he was to make ABRI neutral in politics instead of taking Golkar's side.
+Jusuf would later on say that he was not sure of what this order meant but took it to mean that he was to make ABRI neutral in politics instead of taking Golkar's side.
 In this he was successful as in the 1982 Legislative Elections, Golkar did not get the active support from ABRI that it enjoyed in the previous two Legislative Elections that it competed in.

 Jusuf was also responsible for the ABRI Enters the Villages (ABRI Masuk Desa) program.
 In this program, ABRI soldiers were sent to rural areas to help with infrastructure development.

-During his term as Commander of ABRI, Jusuf developed a reputation as General who was interested in the welfare of his men.
+During his term as Commander of ABRI, Jusuf developed a reputation as a General who was interested in the welfare of his men.
 He regularly toured the regions to visit the soldiers and enquire about their families and conditions.
-This made him extremely popular in the ranks of ABRI at the expense of his relationship with Suharto, who began to saw Jusuf as a threat.
+This made him extremely popular in the ranks of ABRI at the expense of his relationship with Suharto, who began to see Jusuf as a threat.

 In 1982, a top officials meeting was held and attended by Suharto, Jusuf, and Amirmachmud who then served as Minister of Home Affairs.
 During the meeting, Amirmachmud commented on Jusuf's popularity and asked him to explain himself to Suharto.
-Sensing accusation behind the request, Jusuf lost his temper and promised Suharto that he never had any ambitions for power in doing his duties.
+Sensing the accusation behind the request, Jusuf lost his temper and promised Suharto that he never had any ambitions for power in doing his duties.
 Suharto's suspicion seemed to have hurt Jusuf and never attended Cabinet meetings until he was discharged from his position in April 1983.